usalu/semio/README.md

 ![Computation](docs/examples/capsuletower/computation.svg)
 ![Variants](docs/examples/capsuletower/variants.png)

 semio is a framework that makes procedural modelling platforms interoperable.
 Any file when given to a platform (like Grasshopper, Dynamo, Python, Cadquery, ...) along with paremeters (numerical, textual or geometrical) that returns an output is a script.
-Depending on the type of inputs and outputs that the script accepts, it can (currently) be either a definition, rule or a modifier.
+Depending on the type of inputs and outputs that the script accepts, it can be either a definition, transformation, modification, factory, stitching or generation.

 # Overview